 - Limited Liability Company (LLC): Combines the liability protection of a corporation with the relaxed administration of a sole proprietorship.

-Related: Comparison of business structures
+Related: Comparison of Business Structures

 Sole Proprietorship Advantages

-- Ease of formation: You can establish a sole proprietorship instantly by simply starting to do business or engage in a trade.
+- Ease of formation: You can establish a sole proprietorship instantly by simply starting to do business or engaging in a trade.
 While there may be certain business registrations, there is no formal registration to establish the sole proprietorship business structure.

 - Tax simplicity: Business profits are taxed as personal income.
 You complete a Schedule C form with your personal tax return.